amphib24/soc-reports/tempest-investigation/README.md

    -	T1136.001 – Create Account: Local Account

 &nbsp;&nbsp;&nbsp;Following the execution of `final.exe`, the attacker established multiple persistence mechanisms to ensure long-term access to the host.
 Two scheduled tasks were created
-(`TempestUpdate` and `TempestUpdate2`) both of which were configured to execute `C:\ProgramData\final.exe` at startup.Additionally, the attacker created two new user accounts
+(`TempestUpdate` and `TempestUpdate2`) both of which were configured to execute `C:\ProgramData\final.exe` at startup.
+Additionally, the attacker created two new user accounts
 (`shuna` and `shion`).
-Shion was added to `localgroup administrators`, this behavior combined with the attacker changing the administrator account password is indicative of an attempt to maintain privileged access to the host.
+Shion was added to `localgroup administrators`.
+This behavior, combined with the attacker changing the administrator account password, is indicative of an attempt to maintain privileged access to the host.
 The combination of these events indicates the attacker took multiple steps to maintain persistence on the host machine.

 #### Scheduled Tasks: